education.vic.gov.au

 • How will staff roles and responsibilities for EAL be allocated?

-• Which teachers have EAL qualifications, extensive professional learning in EAL, or experience in teaching EAL learners?
+• Which teachers are qualified in Teaching English to Speakers of An Other Language (TESOL), have had extensive professional learning in EAL, or have experience in teaching EAL learners?

 • What teaching spaces are available?